pixee/docs/README.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+### Formatting

+Uses Prettier to maintain consistent code formatting.
+Configure your editor to use Prettier on save, and/or remember to run `yarn format` to format the source.

 ### Build

 ```